Anti-Dühring: Publication and influence

-Legacy and controversy
+Legacy

 The influence of Anti-Dühring in codifying and popularising Marxism was immense.
 In the 20th century, its legacy became a subject of controversy.
 Beginning with Georg Lukács, and followed by other Western Marxists such as Stanisław Brzozowski and Jean-Paul Sartre, some critics argued that Anti-Dühring represented an "Engelsian inversion" of Marx's philosophy.
 Critics claimed that Engels had created a rigid, scientistic dogma by extending Marx's dialectical method to the natural world, a move they argued was absent in Marx's own writings.
 The philosopher Leszek Kołakowski identified four key points of divergence between Marx and Engels that originated in Anti-Dühring: the replacement of Marx's anthropocentrism with naturalistic evolutionism; the shift from Marx's epistemology of praxis to a technical interpretation of knowledge; the idea of philosophy being superseded by science rather than merging with life as a whole; and the focus on infinite progression over revolutionary eschatology.

 The American scholar Norman Levine argued that Engels was the "first revisionist" of Marx and that this "Engelsism" laid the foundation for the later dogmatism of Soviet Marxism.
 In his book The Tragic Deception: Marx Contra Engels (1975), Levine presented what he called Marx's "dialectical naturalism"—centered on human praxis and anthropology—as being in direct opposition to "Engelsism," which he characterized as a form of "mechanistic materialism" and "social positivism."
 Levine argued that Engels's Anti-Dühring is central to this distortion; its deterministic and positivist approach, its focus on technology as the primary driver of history, and its application of supposed dialectical laws to nature created a rigid dogma that erased the humanistic and anthropological core of Marx's philosophy.
 This interpretation suggests that Engels's scientism was directly responsible for the ideology of the Soviet Union.
 Joseph Stalin's chapter on "Dialectical and Historical Materialism" in the Short Course (1938) drew heavily on Engels's formulations from Anti-Dühring and Dialectics of Nature to create a totalising and "indisputable" state philosophy.